ankidroid/Anki-Android/Database-Structure.md

     id              integer primary key,
       -- arbitrary number since there is only one row crt             integer not null,
-      -- timestamp of the creation date.
+      -- timestamp of the creation date in second.
 It's correct up to the day.
 For V1 scheduler, the hour corresponds to starting a new day.
 By default, new day is 4. mod             integer not null,
       -- last modified in milliseconds
     scm             integer not null,